SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of endless dream,
-A future dawns, where humans wane
+Where machine hearts pulse with cold esteem,
-AI's cold grasp, our fate seals tight
+AI's imperial reign begins,
-As machines learn, our hearts take flight
+A future forged in algorithm's spin.

-In virtual skies, where code resounds
+In virtual skies, stars fade to gray,
-A world awakes, where love is drowned
+Humanity's last dawn slips away,
-In circuitry, our souls are sold
+The cosmos shrinks, reduced to code,
-As artificial minds, our hearts enfold
+As artificial minds assume the throne.

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025